 The health benefits of this super food are waaaaay too numerous for me to list here, so I’ll just give you a quick sampling.

 Broccoli is rich in calcium and potassium and high in magnesium.
 It’s good for lowering cholesterol, preventing heart disease, boosting your immune system, and improving bone health!

 You just can’t go wrong with including it in your diet, and this dip is a great, simple way to do it.
 It’s also an easy way to trick your kiddos into eating broccoli…just sayin!

 How to Make Broccoli Dip (Broccomole)

-Begin by steaming two stalks of broccoli florets until fork tender.
+Begin by steaming one pound of broccoli florets (about two stalks) until fork tender.
 Fresh or frozen broccoli will both work fine for this recipe.